Spotlight

 About the champion

-The Wick - Spotlight Painter Lawrence Perry
+The Wick Culture - Spotlight Painter Lawrence Perry

 Artist Pallas Citroen is the managing director and founder of the Bomb Factory Art Foundation.
 She created the Bomb Factory in 2015 as a space to enable contemporary visual arts practice to thrive through the provision of affordable studio and exhibition space, and a supportive network for artists.
 As a Fine Art graduate of Central Saint Martins, she continues her multi-media art practice, focusing on sculpture, installation, and painting, while teaching at CSM, Chelsea College of Art and The Bomb Factory.